 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
-Please see the school's Medical Policy for further details.
+Please see the 'Managing Children with Medical Needs Policy' for further details.

-Children in Hospital
+8.6 Children in Hospital

-The member of staff responsible for ensuring that pupils with health needs have proper access to education will liaise with other agencies and professionals, as well as parents/carers, to ensure good communication and effective sharing of information.
+The member of staff responsible for ensuring that pupils with health needs have proper access to education will liaise with other agencies and professionals^{}, as well as parents/carers, to ensure good communication and effective sharing of information.
 This will enable optimum opportunities for educational progress and achievement.

-E.g. medical agencies, Hospital School, DPLS
+E.g. medical agencies, Hospital School etc

-SEND Information Report
+9. SEND Information Report

 The school will ensure that the SEND information is accessible on the school website.
-The Directors have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
+The Trustees have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.

-Monitoring and Accountability
+10. Monitoring and Accountability